acl-301d-fall-2017/lectures/08-sql-intro-and-postgres/demos/postgres-shell.md

 #### Connect to a database
 ```
-sjschmidt=# \c boogers
+sjschmidt=# \c movies
-You are now connected to database "booger" as user "sjschmidt".
+You are now connected to database "movies" as user "sjschmidt".
-booger=# \c sjschmidt
+movies=# \c sjschmidt
 You are now connected to database "sjschmidt" as user "sjschmidt".
 ```